 Health Services provides a wide range of women's health services.
 These include annual gynecological exams and pap smears, STI testing, consultation about contraceptive choices, prescribing birth control pills, evaluation and treatment of vaginal and urinary tract infections and information about the HPV vaccine.

-To meet with a clinician call Cindy Osuna at 802.387.1636 to schedule an appointment.
+To meet with a clinician call Cindy Brown at 802.387.1636 to schedule an appointment.
 All visits are confidential.
 Information cannot be shared with anyone without your written consent.

 Frequently Asked Questions